 Provides consistent temperature protection to help you stay warm.
 Sleeveless cut with Lycra binding leaves your arms free for mobility.
-First-rate front zipper is simple to use and enables you to quickly put the vest on or take it off.
-Intended for men, women, and children.
+Front zipper is simple to use and enables you to quickly put on/take off.
+Comes in different colors.

-YKK front zipper can be used millions of times without breaking.
 Constructed from water-resistant and quick-drying neoprene and nylon.
+Designed with durable YKK front zipper.
 Provides a great vest for dives, water aerobics, and other water activities.
-Less expensive than many comparable vests.

 Whether you need a lightweight alternative to a wetsuit for use in warm water or want to add an extra layer of insulation on a cold day, look no further than a scuba diving vest.
 More commonly known as rash vests or wetsuit vests, these garments keep your core warm and protect your skin while allowing your arms full range of motion.

 Your perfect scuba diving vest will vary depending on how you intend to use it.
 Someone who wants to wear it as a rash vest for surfing will probably choose a different model than someone who wants to wear it under a wetsuit to scuba dive in frigid conditions.
 Scuba vests are meant to be lightweight, so bear this in mind when choosing one.
 This means they can fit under a wetsuit for cold-water use and won't cause you to overheat when using one alone in warm water.
 You'll also want to pay particular attention to sizing because a good fit is essential.

 Read our buying guide for all the information you need to help you find your ideal scuba diving vest.
 We've also included our top vests for your consideration.